igwgames/nes-starter-kit/guide/section_1/faq.md

 Here are a few suggestions to avoid conflicts:
 1. Place defines close the function using them, so it is easy to look at which values are in use.
-2. Only use nicknames in functions called from the main loop.
+2. Only use nicknames in functions called directly from the main loop.
 This way, the situation above is not possible.
 3. Avoid using any of the temp variables in the nmi, or methods called by it.
 This *will* cause problems eventually.

 #### What does `Warning: Memory area overflow` mean?